CtrlK

 Output

-• Prioritized action items with file locations and line numbers
+• Prioritized action items: Specific fixes with file paths and line numbers, ordered by severity

 Error Handling